YarivLevy81/march-madness-bedrock/README.md

 - **Team Data**: The system loads team statistics from JSON files in the `src/data/team_stats/` directory.
   - You can add or modify team statistics by editing these files
-  - Run `src/scripts/scrape_espn_stats.py` to fetch the latest statistics from ESPN
 - **Model Parameters**: Adjust temperature and other parameters in `src/models/bedrock_client.py`.
 - **Prompt Engineering**: Modify the system prompt in `src/models/agent.py` to improve prediction quality.
 - **Testing**: Run tests using the scripts in the `tests/` directory to verify functionality.